 When borrowing money, don’t simply look for a loan with the lowest monthly repayment.
-Before you sign on the dotted line, it’s essential that you know the total cost of repaying the debt.
+Before you sign up, make sure you know the total cost of repaying the debt.

 What is the ‘true cost of borrowing’?

 The true cost of borrowing takes into account:

 - the frequency of repayments